antonym/autobench/README.md

 # Manual Server Provisioning and Push to Phoromatic

+The client tooling is useful for running a test on a client and pushing it to phoromatic automatically.

-## Setting up Phoromatic Server on Ubuntu 20.04LTS (stand alone server, vm)
+## Setting up Phoromatic Server on Ubuntu 20.04LTS

-You can run the final command in tmux:
+Uses Ubuntu 20.04LTS for the moment, can be expanded to other OS.
+You can run the server on metal or VM:

 ```
 apt update